Hanabi-Live/hanabi-live/docs/INSTALL.md

 # Every day, keep the Let's Encrypt certificate up to date
 0 0 * * * /root/hanabi-live/renew_cert.sh
 ```

+(This assumes you installed the code to "/root/hanabi-live".
+Adjust if needed.)

 <br />